 If you have locked in all or some of your loan over a three-year period, it would be a good idea to start looking at least a few months prior to its expiry.
-Finishing off the three-year period will also ensure you minimise the ‘get out fee’ charged by most banks.
+Finishing off the three-year period will also ensure you minimise the “get out fee” charged by most banks.

 Some credit cards have rates as high as 20% or more, which is more than double what you’d find with a home loan rate.
 The key is to make sure you don’t lower your repayments once you’ve consolidated.
 The same is true if you manage to get lower interest rates on your variable home loan.
-The savings that this provides should be used to pay the loan off faster, so don’t be tempted to use this as spending cash.
+The savings this provides should be used to pay off the loan faster, so don’t be tempted to use this as spending cash.

 Also make sure when you refinance that you will be in a home you’d like to stay in for a fairly long period of time.
 Moving house shortly after refinancing could mean you might not be able to take advantage of the cost savings.

 When it doesn’t make sense

 Calculations must also be made in terms of prepayment penalties on some home loans.
 If you have a penalty on your existing loan, weigh that cost against any savings you would make.
 Refinancing is not for everyone.
 If the current rate on your loan is comparatively low, there is no benefit to be had from refinancing.
 In fact, you may end up incurring more costs when exit and other administration fees are taken into account.

 If the current balance of your loan is already low and you do not intend to redraw on the available equity, then refinancing is usually not very beneficial.

-Those considering refinancing should also consider how their taxes play into the equation, especially borrowers with an investment property.
+Those considering refinancing should also consider how their taxes play into the equation, especially for borrowers with an investment property.